umd-mith/mith-static/src/pages/news/we-descended-processing-the-bill-bly-collection-with-the-umd-born-digital-working-group.md

 ---
 author:
-- 'MITH '
+  - "MITH "
-date: '2012-10-12T17:07:00.000Z'
+date: "2012-10-12T17:07:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: we-descended-processing-the-bill-bly-collection-with-the-umd-born-digital-working-group
+title:
-title: 'We Descended: Processing the Bill Bly Collection with the UMD Born-Digital Working Group'
+  "We Descended: Processing the Bill Bly Collection with the UMD Born-Digital Working Group"
 ---

 _This post was co-authored by members of the Born-Digital Working Group._